microsoftarchive/Learn-LTI/docs/CONFIGURATION_GUIDE.md

   * **JWK Set URL**: enter https://[tenant-name].instructure.com/api/lti/security/jwks
   * **Access Token URL**: enter https://[tenant-name].instructure.com/login/oauth2/token
   * **Authorization URL**: enter https://[tenant-name].instructure.com/api/lti/authorize_redirect
-   NOTE: if you are using self-hosted Canvas, enter your canvas url instead of [tenant-name].instructure.com.
+   NOTE: [tenant-name] is where your Canvas tenant name hosted by instructure.
+For example if the url of the LMS is https://canvas.instructure.com, then the [tenant-name] is "canvas".
+If you are using self-hosted Canvas, replace https://[tenant-name].instructure.com with your canvas URL.
   * **Client ID**: enter "Client ID" from the LTI key registration.
+3. Optionally, you can add your Institution name and logo on the registration page.
-3. Click **SAVE REGISTRATION**.
+4. Click **SAVE REGISTRATION**.

 You're all set.
 The Learn LTI tool is now configured on your Canvas LMS and your Educators will be able to use it to bring Microsoft Learn content to their courses.
 Follow the [educator guide](./USER_GUIDE.md) to create assignments that use the Learn LTI tool.